bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

 ## Making them work together

-In general I think that `clojure-lsp` is the clear winner until you decide to start a Clojure REPL.
-If you're the type of person who likes to work without a REPL you'll definitely appreciate `clojure-lsp`.
+In general I think that `clojure-lsp` is the clear winner until you decide to start a Clojure REPL.[^2] If you're the type of person who likes to work without a REPL you'll definitely appreciate `clojure-lsp`.
 Perhaps you can even get away without using something like CIDER at all, but at least for me - the big feature of Lisp is interactive programming, so I can't imagine anyone programming